oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 The AOsim simulation architecture relies on individual processes that simulate subsystems.
 Each process is launched by a bash script.
 ASCII configuration files are read by each process.
 Data I/O can be done with low latency using shared memory and semaphores: a process operation (for example, the wavefront sensor process computing WFS signals) is typically triggered by a semaphore contained in the shared memory wavefront stream.
 A low-speed file system based alternative to shared memory and semaphores is also provided.

+## Quick start

+You can launch the simulator quickly with the following steps:

+- go into directory `aohardsim`
+- create symbolic link `atmwf` to atmospheric wavefront simulation directory
+- execute master script './runAOhsim'

 ## Processes and scripts: main WF control loop